fabriziosestito/evalex/README.md

 | ref()      | Empty (not supported) |
 | fun()      | Empty (not supported) |
 | map()      | Empty (not supported) |

+## Rustler precompiled

+EvalEx uses [RustlerPrecompiled](https://github.com/philss/rustler_precompiled) and ships with the following precompiled architectures:

+so there is no need to install the Rust toolchain to use it in your project as a dependency In case

+## Links

+- [evalexpr](https://github.com/ISibboI/evalexpr) The Rust crate doing most of the work.
+- [RustlerPrecompiled](https://github.com/philss/rustler_precompiled) Use precompiled NIFs from trusted sources in your Elixir code.
+- [NimbleLZ4](https://github.com/whatyouhide/nimble_lz4) Major inspiration for the RustlerPrecompiled GitHub actions workflow and general setup.